Hiking in Duluth

 Perhaps the easiest hike in Duluth — which doesn't mean it doesn't have hills — also is our favorite.
 It's the 4½-mile stretch between Hartley Park, in the hills above the University of Minnesota-Duluth, and the Rose Garden above the Lakewalk.

-Road to UMD's Bagley Nature Center and a balcony view of the city and lake.
+From the other side of Hartley Park, it crosses Arrowhead Road to UMD's Bagley Nature Area and a balcony view of the city and lake.

 From the campus, it's all downhill to Chester Park, where you can admire the waterfalls of Chester Creek as it flows down a rocky, cliff-lined gorge to Fourth Street and Burrito Union.

-On the restaurant's deck overlooking Lake Superior, we have lunch (and perhaps a 10-ounce beer from Fitger's Brewhouse) while waiting for the No. 13 bus, which comes at 45 minutes past the hour on weekends and whisks us back to Hartley for 75 cents apiece.
+On the restaurant's deck overlooking Lake Superior, we have lunch (and perhaps a beer from Fitger's Brewhouse) while waiting for the No. 13 bus, which comes at about 10 minutes past the hour on weekends and whisks us back to Hartley for 75 cents apiece.

 © Beth Gauper